jquery/contribute.jquery.org/pages/style-guide/js.md

 	- Properties: `object.prop === undefined`

-## 6. Comments
+## Comments

+Comments are always preceeded by a blank line.
+Comments start with a captial first letter, but don't require a period at the end, unless you're writing full sentences.
+There must be a single space between the comment token and the comment text; for multi-line comments a new line may be used in place of a space.

-Single line comments go OVER the line they refer to:
+Single line comments go __over__ the line they refer to:

 ```js
 // We need an explicit "bar", because later in the code foo is checked.
 var foo = "bar";
 ```

-For long comments, use:
+Mulit-line comments may be used for long comments:

 ```js
 /*